How to Get Rich: The 4-Step Process Anyone Can Follow

 Tracking your net worth is a useful tool for seeing how far you’ve come over a long period of time.
-You can use a net worth tracker like Personal Capital to track your net worth or simply use an Excel spreadsheet.
+You can monitor your net worth in several ways:

 To track your net worth, write down all of your assets, including your home, the value of your investment accounts, the car you drive, cash you have on hand, etc.

-Then write down all of your liabilities — what you owe on your house, your student loan debt, credit card debt, and anything else you owe money on.
+Then write down all of your liabilities — what you owe on your house, your student loan/credit card debt, and anything else you owe money on.